How much is your web business worth?

 What do other types of comparable businesses sell for?

 For web businesses that don’t have a passive income, valuations will vary a lot more.
-An accountancy practice is quite similar to a web design business, where everything that is earnt has to be physically worked for every year.
-In that industry, there is a standard of 1.0x gross turnover.
+An accountancy practice is quite similar to a pure web design business, where everything that is earnt has to be physically worked for every year.
+In that industry, a slare price of 0.5x to 1.0x gross turnover seems common.
 This allows the buyer to improve profits by cutting costs.
 I believe the multiplier is low in this industry as clients tend to move from accountants much less often and there is also an annual income that should be much more reliable.

 What could reduce your web business value?